What is sulfasalazine?

 Sulfasalazine is an anti-inflammatory medication consisting of a combination of 5-aminosalicylic acid and the sulphonamide sulfapyridine.
-Currently this drug is approved by the US FDA for the treatment of ulcerative colitis and rheumatoid arthritis.
+Currently, this drug is approved by the US Food and Drug Administration (FDA) for the treatment of ulcerative colitis and rheumatoid arthritis.
 Sulfasalazine has also been used for some skin conditions.

 Off-label indications of sulfasalazine in dermatology

 Non-approved reported uses of sulfasalazine in dermatology include:

 - Atrophie blanche.

 - Pemphigus vulgaris represents a potentially life-threatening autoimmune blistering disease.

 - The use of sulfasalazine and pentoxifylline as adjuvant therapy for the treatment of pemphigus vulgaris has been assessed in at least one double-blind randomised study of 64 patients with pemphigus vulgaris.

 - The use of pentoxifylline and sulfasalazine induced a faster and more significant decrease in serum tumour-necrosis-factor-α levels, and this decrease was associated with rapid clinical improvement at 8 weeks in 42 treated patients compared with 22 placebo recipients.